 In the years it took me to develop these match holders, I have learned more about matches than I ever wanted to know -- history, production, U.S. and international markets, shipping, clubs, safety matches vs. strike anywhere matches, phosphorus, and more.

 Found some great stuff on YouTube about how matches are made.
-This first video shows what I was most interested in - how the match friction (the striker chemical) actually gets onto the match boxes.
+This first video shows breaks down how matches actually work.
+In the words of Walter White, "Respect the chemistry."

 These next 2 videos are from a match manufacturer in Chile, and they show the entire match production process, from tree to match box.
 It really makes me appreciate the intense amount of manual labor that goes into the whole process.
 How do you say "matches" in Spanish?
 Cerillas!

 A match production factory was the backdrop to an outsider\'s love story (kind of) in the Finnish film The Match Factory Girl.

 Matches have a fascinating history.
 Do you know how ANCIENT these things are?